 Winsor & Newton alcohol markers come in non-refillable, double ended tips.
 You get a hard chisel tip and a fine tip.

 Chameleon alcohol markers are a great way to get started with alcohol ink.
 This set is great for students, colorists, and professionals.
 We have the color top set and reach for them often for projects.

 Chameleon alcohol markers come with refillable inks, which is a really important point.
 You get a soft blendable brush tip and a fine tip.

 If you are just starting out and want to play with alcohol markers before jumping right into a full set, then try the Spectrum Noir alcohol markers.

 We have many sets of these Spectrum Noir alcohol markers here and have used them often for different projects.
 The Spectrum Noirs are great because you can grab a few different color sets without setting you back hundreds.

 You might really like the hexagon barrel which feels really great when you are creating your artwork or coloring.
 Keep in mind that the tips are quite a bit harder than Copics.

 *These sets come with refillable, double-ended or even triple tips.
 Depending on what sets you choose from, you will get different tips so keep that in mind and make sure you grab the right tips that you want.

-Yes, you sure can.
-BUT alcohol markers are designed to carry the ink to fully saturate and bleed through the paper.
+Alcohol markers can be used on coloring books, BUT alcohol markers are designed to carry the ink to fully saturate and bleed through the paper.
 They are designed for this so that they are easily blendable when using proper alcohol paper.
-So you can use them on regular paper but they will bleed through a lot and waste quite a bit of ink on coloring book paper.
+So you can use alcohol markers on regular paper but they will bleed through a lot and waste quite a bit of ink on coloring book paper.